zHimmelsbach/adni_hci/index.md

 ### What if we could find a way to target PET scans to patients with the highest risk of developing Alzheimer's?

-We decided to see if we could use answers to questions from cognitive tests (which are cheap to administer) to predict the extent of hypometabolism in patients' brains.
+We decided to see if we could use patients' answers to questions from cognitive tests (which are cheap to administer) to predict the extent of hypometabolism in the brain.